 Most of these emerging technologies contain similar key components, coupling zirconium, vanadium, titanium or silicon-based compounds with an organic polymeric component to produce a finish equal to or better than that obtained using conventional iron phosphate pretreatments.
 And, they do it at ambient or reduced temperature, with minimal sludge generation.

-Those are some pretty impressive operating benefits, but reduced environmental impact was the key driver when izzydesign, a manufacturer of office furniture located in Spring Lake, MI, switched its pretreatment process from a conventional phosphate to Houghto-Prep ZP from Houghton International (Valley Forge, PA).
+Those are some pretty impressive operating benefits, but reduced environmental impact was the key driver when izzydesign, a manufacturer of office furniture located in Spring Lake, MI, switched its pretreatment process from a conventional phosphate to Houghto-Prep ZP from Houghton International Inc. (Valley Forge, PA).
 The company says it’s committed to manufacturing responsibly and to creating a safe and sustainable workplace environment for its customers as well as its own employees.

 Houghto-Prep ZP is a proprietary zirconium phosphate, iron-rich conversion coating chemistry designed to promote paint adhesion and corrosion resistance.
 The material is said to reject oil extremely efficiently, allowing for continuous and complete removal with any oil removal system.
 It cleans and pretreats across a range of temperatures from ambient to 115°F. The company says no system heat is required in most cases.
 It is also said to exhibit low water usage requirements, including minimal rinsing, and can be made up with most water without need for reverse-osmosis or deionization.
 At izzydesign, the chemistry replaced the entire pretreatment process, from cleaning through conversion coating and sealing.